ShaharMosh/Arkanoid/README.md

 ant run
 -Dargs="args" run
 ```
-(the args is the levels choose by the player)
+The args is the levels choose by the player, for example:
-for example:
 ```
 ant -Dargs="1 3 2 1 9 1 3 4 3" run
 ```